narner/Arduino-AudioKitOSX/README.md

 ```
 let fmSynth = FMSynth()
 ```
-The `FMSynth` class specifies the values of the properties that we want to use for our oscillator `AKFMOscillator`has five properties that can be modified:
+The `FMSynth` class specifies the values of the properties that we want to use for our oscillator. `AKFMOscillator`has six properties that can be modified:

 ```swift
     let fmOscillator = AKFMOscillator(